 \begin{definition} An algorithm $\mathcal{A}$ is $(K,\epsilon(\cdot))$ robust for $K\in\mathbb{N}$ and $\epsilon(\cdot): (\mathcal{Z}\times\mathcal{Z})^n \rightarrow \mathbb{R}$ if $\mathcal{Z}$ can be partitioned into $K$ disjoints sets, denoted by $\{C_i\}_{i=1}^K$, such that for all sample $\mathbf{s}\in\mathcal{Z}^n$ and the pair set $p(\mathbf{s})$ associated to this sample, the following holds: \\ $\forall (s_1,s_2) \in p(\mathbf{s}), \forall z_1,z_2 \in \mathcal{Z}, \forall i,j=1,\ldots,K:$ if $s_1,z_1\in C_i$ and $s_2,z_2\in C_j$ then

 \end{definition}

-$K$ and $\epsilon(\cdot)$ quantify the robustness of the algorithm which depends on the learning sample.
-The property of robustness is required for every training pair of the sample; we will see later that this property can be relaxed.
+$K$ and $\epsilon(\cdot)$ quantify the robustness of the algorithm and depend on the training sample.
+The property of robustness is required for every training pair of the sample; we will later see that this property can be relaxed.

 Note that this definition of robustness can be easily extended to triplet based metric learning algorithms.
 Instead of considering all the pairs $p_{\mathbf{s}}$ from an IID sample $\mathbf{s}$, we take the admissible triplet set $trip_{\mathbf{s}}$ of $\mathbf{s}$ such that $(s_1,s_2,s_3)\in trip_{\mathbf{s}}$ means $s_1$ and $s_2$ share the same label while $s_1$ and $s_3$ have different ones, with the interpretation that $s_1$ must be more similar to $s_2$ than to $s_3$.
-The robustness property can then be expressed by: $\forall (s_1,s_2,s_3) \in trip_{\mathbf{s}}, \forall z_1,z_2,z_3 \in \mathcal{Z}, \forall i,j,l=1,\ldots,K:$ if $s_1,z_1\in C_i$, $s_2,z_2\in C_j$ and $s_3,z_3\in C_l$ then
+The robustness property can then be expressed by: $\forall (s_1,s_2,s_3) \in trip_{\mathbf{s}}, \forall z_1,z_2,z_3 \in \mathcal{Z}, \forall i,j,k=1,\ldots,K:$ if $s_1,z_1\in C_i$, $s_2,z_2\in C_j$ and $s_3,z_3\in C_k$ then